// Filter icons // Map icons // Social Icons

 Ocean Adventures

 Walk to Fingal Heads headland and you’ll spy Cook Island Nature Reserve, a small, rocky island home to hundreds of turtles.
 Reaching the island is just a short boat ride from Fingal Head with Watersports Guru or nearby Chinderah with Cooly Eco Adventures.
 Geared up for this outdoor adventure with flippers, snorkels and wetsuits, you’ll find yourself diving into the cool blue waters in no time.
 Expect to see colourful species of fish, grey nurse sharks, eagle rays and, of course, plenty of green, loggerhead and hawkesbill turtles in these feeding grounds.
-If you’re lucky, you may also spy leopard sharks and manta rays or even hear the sounds of passing humpbacks.
+If you’re lucky, you may also spy leopard sharks and manta rays during this outdoor adventure.

 Pedals and Picnics

-Walk, ride or roll the Tweed section of the Northern Rivers Rail Trail.
+Add the Northern Rivers Rail Trail to the top of your Summer activities list.
 This 24km nature trail traversing through scenic hinterland, over and alongside historic bridges and through repurposed railway tunnels.
 Start your journey at Murwillumbah and hire an e-bike and picnic basket with Pedals & Picnics and spend the day pedaling along the trail with ease.
 Pop into charming hinterland towns along the way for specialty coffee, unique finds and friendly faces.
 Find yourself a shady spot to set up and enjoy your picnic lunch.
-Remember to reapply your We Are Feel Good Inc Kakadu Plum Sunscreen Lotion SPF50 every 2 hours to keep protected.
+Remember to reapply your We Are Feel Good Inc Kakadu Plum Sunscreen Lotion SPF50 every 2 hours to keep protected during these outdoor activities.

 Trails to Follow

-From hinterland hikes in world-heritage-listed rainforests to calm, coastal beachside walks, The Tweed is home to several beautiful walks to experience this Summer.
+From hinterland hikes in world-heritage-listed rainforests to calm, coastal beachside walks, The Tweed is home to several beautiful walking tracks to experience this Summer.
 Starting early, take the short, 1.2km return walk to Fingal Head Lighthouse to watch the sun rise over the ocean and keep your eyes peeled for the pod of local dolphins.
-For a longer outdoor adventure, head to Brindle Creek Walking Track in the Border Ranges National Park for a 6km return, 2 – 3 hour hike through ancient Antarctic Beech trees, clear creeks, lush diversity and stunning waterfalls.
+For a longer outdoor adventure, head to Brindle Creek Walking Track in the Border Ranges National Park for a 6km return, 2 – 3 hour walking trail through ancient Antarctic Beech trees, clear creeks, lush diversity and stunning waterfalls.

 Explore the 5 best walks in The Tweed.